-If you enjoy television dramas, you will delight in ‘Full Circle’ by Regina Timothy.
+If you enjoy television dramas, you will delight in “Full Circle” by Regina Timothy.
 It’s a dramatic, though interesting book, and Timothy ties up her many loose ends nicely.
-Unfortunately ‘Full Circle’ is still not one of my favorite books.

-Please note that I received a free copy of this book from the author in exchange for an honest review.
+Please note that I received a review copy of this book from the author in exchange for an honest review.